PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-12 05:01:21
+Last updated: 2024-04-12 05:01:53
-Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
-Greenseers.  -  Bloodraven
+Random Quote: A Mandalorian and a Jedi?
+They'll never see it coming. - Din Djarin